SergerGood/CsvDotNetPackageList/README.md

 ## About

-CsvDotNetPackageList is a .NET utility designed to generate a CSV file containing a list of all NuGet packages referenced in a .NET solution.
+CsvDotNetPackageList is a .NET utility designed to generate a CSV file containing a list of all NuGet packages referenced in a .NET solution including transitive dependencies.
 This tool is particularly useful who need to audit or document the dependencies used across their projects.

 ## Features